WokLibCodeClub/Python-Clock/Step2-Make-a-digital-clock/README.md

 >
 >If you are using the IDLE editor _*YOU DO NOT NEED THIS LINE OF CODE*_.

+We will get the turtle to display the time using the turtle ```write()``` function.
+This is like the ```print()``` function and will cause text to appear in the turtle window.
+The text will be whatever you put inside the brackets.

 The turtle will automatically be in the middle of the screen so that's where the time will be displayed.
-We get the turtle to display text using the turtle ```write()``` function and put whatever we want to display inside the brackets.

 But *there is a problem* - which is that the turtle ```write()``` function will only display a string of text, and the variables containing the hours, minutes and seconds are *numerical*.
 So, before we can use them for our digital clock, we need to convert these variables into string variables.

 ## Do you remember how to do this?